parth-wokhlu/Quantitative-Analysis-of-Rap-Music-from-1989-to-2020/README.md

 From there, the process was standard.
 We created a for loop to stop when the year the AI was analyzing was equal to 2021 and established a new count of songs the computer deemed as about racism, and the total number of songs.
 At the end of processing the songs for the respective year, the computer returned the percentage of songs it thought discussed racism, and we put it into our data.
 This cycle repeated until we had quantified the content of rap song for every year of every era (see more details about results in the next section).

 ## Limitations/Flaws
-The first limitation of this study is the most obvious: we’re two high schoolers that conducted this “experiment” within winter break, there’s a relatively moderate margin of error.
+The first limitation of this study is the most obvious: we’re two high schoolers that conducted this “experiment”, there’s a relatively moderate margin of error.

 Second, this project isn’t reflective of every rap song created, only the most popular, as we pulled the songs from the Billboard charts.
 Hypothetically, there could be the same amount of songs about systemic racism being created, but people are simply listening to other topics more.
 This distinction is especially key when realizing that during the early 2000s, hip-hops audience grew massively to non-black people with artists like Ms. Lauryn Hill and Eminem.